 Projected and Stretch Goals

-For each goal (and you may only want to try one at a time), set a projected and stretch goal.
+For each goal (try only one at a time), set a projected and stretch goal.

 Projected goals are those based on past data.
 For example, if you normally attain 5 new facebook followers a month, try changing how and when you post and see if you get 7 new followers each month for the next few months.

-Stretch goals go beyond your projections, but not too far!
+Stretch goals go beyond your average projections, but not too far (add 10%)!
 Using the same example as above, try for 10 new followers per month.

 Compare Yourself To Yourself

 It’s easy to look at others with massive followings and sales and become discouraged.
-Try to remind yourself that they started out with 0 followers at one point.
+Remind yourself that they started out with zero followers at one point.
 Rather than comparing yourself to others, look at what you have been able to accomplish.
 You might be surprised that the difference in results from this year to last are extraordinary compared to the results from five years ago.